 - Since Fall 2008 students may also pursue the MATILDA European Master in Women's and Gender History, offered by CEU's Departments of History and Gender Studies in collaboration with several other leading European universities (University of Vienna, Université Lumière Lyon 2, Sofia University St. Kliment Ohridski, Universià degli Studi di Padova, Ruhr-Universität Bochum) within the EU Erasmus program.

 The CEU History Department is home to the doctoral program PhD in Comparative History.
-The Department also cooperates with a European consortium in offering a joint doctoral program under the rubric "Europe and the Invention of Modernity."

 For non-CEU doctoral students, the CEU History Department also offers opportunities to study at CEU through its Doctoral Support Program.
 Please see the appropriate pages for further information about the programs and application procedures.